apple/ml-stable-diffusion/README.md

 ```

 - Only `--compute-units cpuAndGPU` is supported for now
-- Only the `base` model is supported, `refiner` model is not yet supported
+- Only the `base` model is required, `refiner` model is optional and will be used by default if provided in the resource directory
 - ControlNet for XL is not yet supported